pachyderm/docs/content/latest/concepts/data-concepts/branch.md

 seriesPart:
 ---

-A Pachyderm branch is a pointer to a commit that moves along with new commits as they are submitted.
-By default, when you create a repository, Pachyderm does not create any branches.
+A MLDM branch is a pointer to a commit that moves along with new commits as they are submitted.
+By default, when you create a repository, MLDM does not create any branches.
 Most users prefer to create a `master` branch by initiating the first commit and specifying the `master` branch in the `put file` command.